-So I recently celebrated my 15th year at Hazelwood Christian Church, and as a gift, they gave me a 1-month sabbatical…a time to unplug, rest, recharge, and vacation.
+After celebrating my 15th year serving at a church, they gave me a 1-month sabbatical…a time to unplug, rest, recharge, and vacation.
 This was an amazing gift, but it made me realize a very important truth…I am BAD at resting.
 I know that sounds odd…how can someone be BAD at resting?
 What an odd thing to be bad at!

 I think we all understand that “unplugging” from youth ministry is difficult.
 We are constantly bombarded with social media, text messages, meetings, and a to-do list that never ends.
 Honestly, it’s HARD to take a month off, to completely “turn off” youth ministry, and allow yourself to relax.

 But the truth is that we in ministry NEED to rest.
 We need to find a way to find margin and rest.
 The Bible has countless verses that remind us that rest is important.
 Psalm 23 describes God as One who “makes us lie down in green pastures.”
 Jesus promises to “give us rest,” Psalm 46 reminds us to “be still and know that” He is God.
 And even Jesus’ ministry was typified by moments of extremely emotional and “heavy” ministry followed by Him withdrawing to quiet places to pray and recharge.

 As I reflect on my sabbatical, there are a few tips I would give about finding rest in ministry.

 1. First, we NEED to take time off.